boone/rails-stack/README.md

 }
 ```

-## Deploy Your App
+## Deploy Your Rails App

 ```
 cap deploy:migrations
 ```

-If this completes successfully, your Rails app should be running on your server, just like that.
+If this completes successfully, your Rails app should be running on your server,
+just like that.

 ## Maintenance

 All you should have to do to maintain this setup is:

-* Keep the server up to date with CentOS package updates.
+* Keep the server up to date with system package updates.
 * Keep your app up to date with Rails and other gem updates.

 ## Contributing